Security

 • Can different access codes be set for each card in the backup?

 By default, the same access code is created for all cards during backup.
-After that, you can set a different access code on each card through "Details" — "Card Settings" — "Change Access Code".
+After that, you can set a different access code on each card through by going to "Details", "Card settings" and then "Change access code".

 • Can I set an access code on Tangem Note?

-In contrast to Tangem Wallet, Tangem Note is a single card, so it has no backup function and no access code protection.
+In contrast to Tangem Wallet, Tangem Note is a single card, so it has no backup function or access code protection.

-Tangem Note is a good choice for beginners in cryptocurrency, as well as for a gift or hand-to-hand crypto transfer.
+Tangem Note is a good choice for cryptocurrency beginners, and works well as a gift or method for handing over crypto in person.

 • Can I set an access code without creating a backup?

 The access code can only be set if a backup is created.
 For cards without a backup, you cannot set an access code because if you lose the access code, you will lose access to the wallet.
-If you have forgotten the access code on backup cards, you can reset the code on that card by having a second card from the backup.
+If you have forgotten the access code on a card with a backup, you can reset the code on that card with the help of a second card from the backup.

-• Is there any protection against brute-force attack?
+• Is there any protection against brute-force attacks?

 The card has protection against brute-force attacks.
 After the sixth incorrect attempt to enter the access code, the delay time for the next attempt is increased by 1 second.
 The maximum delay time is 45 seconds.
-The delay is reset only after the successful entry of the password.
+The delay is only reset after the access code has been successfully entered.

-• How to make sure that I bought the original card?
+• How can I make sure that I’ve bought an original card?

 Tangem cards cannot be physically modified, as there is a monolithic chip inside the card.
 Tangem cards cannot be modified in terms of software.